NEYXHQ/Evaluation-Hub/research-projects/ZK/README.md

 Contributions are welcome!
 If you have any research, resources, or insights related to Zero-Knowledge Proofs, please feel free to add them to this repository.
 Ensure that your contributions are well-documented and include any necessary references or acknowledgments.

-## Contact

-For any inquiries or discussions related to the materials in this folder, please reach out to [Your Contact Information].

 ---

 This folder is a collaborative effort to advance the understanding and implementation of Zero-Knowledge Proofs.
 Your contributions and insights are highly valued.